iip-ecosphere/platform/platform/platformDependencies/README.md

-# Central dependencies for the IIP-Ecosphere platform
+# Central dependencies for the oktoflow platform

-All required dependencies and their platform-wide versions as well as style guides and formatting templates for the IIP-Ecosphere platform.
+All platform-wide dependencies versions as well as style guides and formatting templates for the oktoflow platform.
+Does not contain dependencies, as this POM shall be used by cental platform components.
+Implementing components and plugins shall be based on the subsequent BOM or Spring POMs.